Cancer treatment by SUS moves from Regina to Taquara hospital - Region

 “We regret when a service closes, but we found a partner, Hospital Bom Jesus, in Taquara, to continue the assistance of all”, explained the director of the Department of Specialized Care Management, Lisiane Fagundes.

 The State’s pronouncements came after a meeting with state deputy Issur Koch, yesterday afternoon.
 “The damage has already been done (disabling Regina).
-Now let’s see that the transport of patients to Taquara is done with quality”, punctuated the parliamentarian.
+Now we are going to see that the transport of patients to Taquara is done with quality”, pointed out the parliamentarian.

 The oncology service is highly complex, funded by federal resources and encouraged with funds from the State Treasury, through the Assistir program.